 PERFORMANCE BASELINE 2024/2025 2025/2026 2026/2027 2027-34 MEASURES RESULTS TARGET TARGET TARGET TARGET Support is provided to Emergency Management Otago to fulfil Otago CDEM Group requirements as defined in the CDEM Act and CDEM.
-2022-2023: Achieved all requirements as the administering requirements as the administering authority and the Otago CDEM Partnership all requirements as the administering authority and the Fulfil all requirements as the administering authority and the Otago CDEM Partnership Agreement.
+2022-2023: Achieved all requirements as the administering Fulfil all requirements as the administering authority and the Otago CDEM Partnership Agreement. • Fulfil all requirements as the administering authority and the Otago CDEM Partnership Agreement.